 Personal EqA liability for the content of an OH report is discussed above in the context of employed OH practitioners – see EqA liability for content of OH reports.
 That gives some arguments and suggestions to minimise the possibility of the practitioner being liable (OH only gives advice, consider adjustments, and normally don’t give unequivocal advice that someone is unsuitable)

-As well as helping avoid s.110 liability generally if the external OH provider is an agent, those points should also help the argument that the OH practitioner is not an agent at all, but is acting as an adviser.
-For example, an external OH provider who simply says in a report that someone is unfit for work is likely to be at greater risk of being seen as an ‘agent’.
+As well as helping avoid s.110 liability generally if the external OH provider is an agent, those points may also help the argument that the OH practitioner is not an agent at all, but is acting as an adviser.
+For example, an external OH provider who simply says in a report that someone is unfit for work might be at greater risk of being seen as an ‘agent’.

 EqA liability as regards medical examinations, phone calls etc